 1. Legacy Recruiting Technology and Software

-- Is job page optimized for Google For Jobs Search
+- Is the job page optimized for Google For Jobs Search

-- Is career page or job page mobile, tablet friendly, and optimized
+- Is the career page or job page mobile, tablet friendly, and optimized

-- Is job page crawl-able for search engines
+- Is the job page crawlable for search engines

 SEO is not easy.
 It’s a lot of work.
 It needs patience.
 You need to work consistently to produce quality content which helps in improving your domain’s authority.
 If you do it for a few months consistently, it starts showing results in the long run.
 And the results are great once you start appearing at the top of the Google search results list.